 At the beginning of every school year, every school district and charter school shall obtain written informed consent from the parent of a pupil to participate in any survey pursuant to A.R.S.
 15-117 for the entire year.
 A parent of a pupil may at any time revoke consent for the pupil to participate in any survey pursuant to subsection A of section 15-117.
 For any pupil who is at least eighteen years of age, the permission or consent that would otherwise be required from the pupil's parent pursuant to this section is required only from the pupil.
 All surveys conducted pursuant to subsection A of section 15-117 shall be approved and authorized by the school district or charter school.
-The school district or charter school employee may not administer any survey pursuant to subsection A of section 15-117 without written authorization from the school district or charter school.
+The school district or charter school is subject to the penalties prescribed in subsection L of section 15-117.
+A teacher or other school employee may not administer any survey pursuant to subsection A of section 15-117 without written authorization from the school district or charter school.